Neradoc/Circuitpython_Keyboard_Layouts/PICODUCKY.md

 #### Find your language/layout in the lib directory

 For a language `LANG`, copy the following files from the zip's `lib` folder to the `lib` folder of the board.
 *DO NOT* change the names or extensions of the files.
 Just pick the right ones.
+Replace LANG with the letters for your language of choice.

 - `keyboard_layout.py`
 - `keyboard_layout_win_LANG.py`